 A Certificate of Title is a legal document that provides proof of ownership, protects businesses that make boat loans, and aids in the recovery of stolen watercraft.

 All purchasers of watercraft must apply for a Certificate of Title and pay the required 2% watercraft sales tax, excepted licensed watercraft dealers.

-If the Certificate of Title is lost, defaced or destroyed, you may obtain an Application for a Duplicate Title from the Department of Game and Inland Fisheries’ Headquarters or Regional offices (or this web site), and submit the Application to the Department’s headquarters in Richmond.
-A fee of $2.00 will be charged.
+If the Certificate of Title is lost, defaced or destroyed, you may obtain an Application for a Duplicate Title from the Department of Wildlife Resources Headquarters or Regional offices (or this web site), and submit the Application to the Department’s headquarters in Richmond.

 Certificate of Number (Registration)